Skip to Content

 enemies: onions, garlic, potatoes

-friends: pretty much everyone, but especially tomatoes, asparagus & peppers
+friends: tomatoes, asparagus & peppers – but pretty much everyone!

 enemies: none